walter2161/whatsapp-chrome-gpt/README.md

 The extension allows for more efficient messaging by offering the user features such as message fetching, communication with Open AI and even copy-pasting.

 ## Key Features
-- **Integration with ChatGPT:** Send messages to OpenAI's GPT and receive intelligent responses.
+- **Integration with ChatGPT:** Send messages to the OpenAI’s GPT, and receive an intelligent response.
-- **Copy and Paste:** Easily copy responses or paste them directly into the chat.
+- **Copy and Paste:** Easily copy the responses or paste them in the chat.
-- **Floating UI:** Access and interact with the extension through an intuitive floating button on WhatsApp Web.
+- **Floating UI:** Use and control the extension with an easy to use floating button over WhatsApp Web.

 ## Prerequisites
 - A valid OpenAI API key (<a href='https://platform.openai.com/'>https://platform.openai.com</a>).